shaypal5/skutil/README.rst

 estimators
 ----------

-``ColumnIgnoringClassifier`` - A sklearn classifier wrapper that ignores some input columns.
+``ColumnIgnoringClassifier`` - An sklearn classifier wrapper that ignores some input columns.

+``ObjColIgnoringClassifier`` - An sklearn classifier wrapper that ignores object columns in dataframes.

 ``classifier_cls_by_name`` - Get an sklearn classifier class by name.
 Also supports lowercasing and some shorthands (e.g. svm for SVC, logreg and lr for LogisticRegression).